VoxleOne/SpinStep/docs/01_rationale.md

-# SpinStep Traversal Framework: A Paradigm Shift in Navigation and Orientation
+# SpinStep Traversal Framework: A New Paradigm in Navigation and Orientation

 The SpinStep traversal framework concept uses quaternions to represent movement as rotations rather than positional steps.
 Bellow an SVG illustration that visualizes this concept.
 Here's a diagram showing the difference between traditional point-to-point traversal and the quaternion-based rotational approach: